damonallison/notes/edu/coursera/machine-learning/README.md

 Ultimately, linear regression is a minimization problem.
 The goal is to minimize a cost function.

 ### Gradient Descent

 Gradient Descent is a process for minimizing a function.
 It's an iterative algorithm which starts at one point and incrementally moves the point closer to a minimum value.

-By taking the derivative of the cost function (the slope) and move down.
+Gradient descent converges on the minimum by taking the derivative of the cost function (the slope) and move down.

 At each iteration j, one should simultaneously update the parameters (O1, O2, O3).